Series / Sweet Genius

 - Negated Moment of Awesome: In a season 2 episode, Rubik's Cube was the inspiration for a candy test.
 One chef proceeded to make an exact replica of the cube using Isomalt and fruit-flavored candies.
 She finished the round with a completed Rubik's Cube, but on the transition to Ron's table, the cube falls, breaking the whole candy.
 Worse, Chef Ron said that isomalt does not melt like sugar does, thus making her dessert so hard and difficult to eat that it was pretty much inedible.

-- One Note Chef: In the first season, Chef Ron was not amused if a chef baked chocolate cake for both the Baked and Chocolate rounds, even if they did different styles of chocolate cake.
+- One Note Chef: In the first season, Chef Ron was likely to reject a chef who made chocolate cake for both the Baked and Chocolate rounds, even if they did different styles of chocolate cake.

-- Outside Context Ingredient: Many a contestant is tripped up by a mandatory ingredient or inspiration that is simply so far outside their experience, expertise, and/or culture that they have no clue what it is or how to work with it.
+- Outside-Context Problem: Many a contestant is tripped up by a mandatory ingredient or inspiration that is simply so far outside their experience, expertise, and/or culture that they have no clue what it is or how to work with it.

 - Precious Puppy: The inspiration for the chocolate test in the first episode of the third season are a trio of adorable Pug puppies.

 - Pregnant Badass: A contestant in a season 3 episode was a pregnant woman, and she won the episode she competed in.

 - Real Men Wear Pink: ... and frost cupcakes!

 - Schmuck Bait: Prepared ingredients in the pantry, such as pastry dough or whipped cream.
 Using them as-is can earn the contestant a strong tongue lashing for failing to produce anything of their own.